One week in Belize: the perfect itinerary

 Pinterest @danaeexplore

-Before you go, don’t forget to SAVE THIS PIN to your PINTEREST account for easy access to this post on the complete itinerary for a week in Belize — you’ll have it handy whenever you need it!
+And before you go, don’t forget to SAVE THIS PIN to your PINTEREST account for easy access to this post on the complete itinerary for a week in Belize whenever you need it!